tarunngusain08/Write-And-Share/README.md

 ### Authentication and Authorization:

-- Implement authentication using JWT (JSON Web Tokens) or OAuth2 for user login and token-based authentication.
+- Implement authentication using JWT (JSON Web Tokens) for user login and token-based authentication.
 - Use rate limiting and request throttling middleware to prevent abuse and protect against denial-of-service attacks.